Colloquialism

 Colloquialism (also called colloquial language, everyday language, or general parlance) is the linguistic style used for casual (informal) communication.
-It is the most common functional style of speech, the idiom normally employed in conversation and other informal contexts.
-Colloquialism is characterized by wide usage of interjections and other expressive devices; it makes use of non-specialist terminology, and has a rapidly changing lexicon.
+It is the most common functional style of speech, the language normally employed in casual conversation and other informal contexts.
+Colloquialism is characterized by the frequent use of expressive phrases, idioms, anthropocentrism, and a lack of specialized focus, and may have rapidly changing lexicon.
 It can also be distinguished by its usage of formulations with incomplete logical and syntactic ordering.

 A specific instance of such language is termed a colloquialism.
-The most common term used in dictionaries to label such an expression is colloquial.
+The most common terms used in dictionaries to label such expressions are colloquial and informal.

 Definition

 Colloquialism is distinct from formal speech or formal writing.
-It is the form of language that speakers typically use when they are relaxed and inattentive to their own diction (choices of vocabulary and style of expression).
+It is a form of language that speakers typically use when they are relaxed and inattentive to their own diction (choices of vocabulary and style of expression).
 An expression is labeled colloq. for "colloquial" in dictionaries when a different expression is preferred in formal usage, but this does not mean that the colloquial expression is necessarily slang or non-standard.

 Some colloquial language contains a great deal of slang, but some contains no slang at all.
 Slang is often used in colloquial speech, but this particular register is restricted to particular in-groups, and it is not a necessary element of colloquialism.
 Other examples of colloquial usage in English include contractions or profanity.

-"Colloquial" should also be distinguished from "non-standard".
-The difference between standard and non-standard is not necessarily connected to the difference between formal and colloquial.
-Formal, colloquial, and vulgar language are more a matter of stylistic variation and diction, rather than of the standard and non-standard dichotomy.
-The term "colloquial" is also equated with "non-standard" at times, in certain contexts and terminological conventions.
+"Colloquial" should be distinguished from "non-standard".
+The difference between standard and non-standard is not strictly connected to the difference between formal and colloquial.
+As shown by Peter Trudgill in his discussion of standard English, formal, colloquial, and vulgar language are more a matter of stylistic variation and diction, rather than of the standard and non-standard dichotomy.
+However, the term "colloquial" may be equated with "non-standard" at times, in certain contexts and terminological conventions.

 In the philosophy of language, "colloquial language" is ordinary natural language, as distinct from specialized forms used in logic or other areas of philosophy.
 In the field of logical atomism, meaning is evaluated in a different way than with more formal propositions.